Install Extension

 Fewer pointless PR comments.
 Better code shipped faster.

-MergeCore is strongest today in Laravel and PHP-heavy workflows, and it reads project signals from the repo so the feedback feels closer to a sharp engineer than a generic AI lint pass.
+MergeCore reads project signals and applies versioned rules packs, so feedback feels closer to a sharp engineer than a generic AI lint pass.

 Use it at the exact level you need